aehrc/cxrmate-ed/README.md

-# The Impact of Auxiliary Patient Data on Automated Chest X-Ray Report Generation and How to Incorporate It
+# CXRMate-ED: The Impact of Auxiliary Patient Data on Automated Chest X-Ray Report Generation and How to Incorporate It

-This is the model and data pipeline for the model from: https://arxiv.org/pdf/2406.13181.
+This is the model and data pipeline for the CXRMate-ED model from: https://arxiv.org/pdf/2406.13181.

 The abstract from the paper: